 - What is the most important information I should know about ranibizumab (Lucentis)?

-- What should I discuss with my health care provider before receiving ranibizumab (Lucentis)?
+- What should I discuss with my healthcare provider before receiving ranibizumab (Lucentis)?

-- How is ranibizumab used (Lucentis)?
+- How is ranibizumab given (Lucentis)?

 - What happens if I miss a dose (Lucentis)?